 Tip: The Vittala temple requires a ticket that is also valid for the royal enclosure (lotus mahal and elephant stables) and the archeological museum in Hospet.
 We visited the museum as part of our tuk tuk tour.
-My advice is that if you have enough time it is worth having a quick look, but not a must see.
+My advice is that if you have enough time on the second day of your Hampi itinerary, it is worth having a quick look, but not a must see.

 Our tuk tuk tour left us in awe, but also tired and overwhelmed.
-The virupaksha temple and some ganesh statues are just accross the river from virupapur gadi and we decided to leave them for the next day.
-The third day we explored the best places to visit in Hampi on foot.
+The Virupaksha temple and some Ganesh statues are just accross the river from virupapur gadi and we decided to leave them for the next day.
+The third day of our Hampi itinerary we explored the area on foot.

 Laxmi: the temple elephant